astra-sim/astra-sim/inputs/system/README.md

 	For example, "ring_doubleBinaryTree" means we create a logical topology with 2 dimensions and we perform ring algorithm on the first dimension followed by double binary tree on the second dimension for the all-reduce pattern.
-Hence the number of physical dimension shoulld be equal to the number of logical dimensions.
-The only exeptions are oneRing/oneDirect where we assumes no matter how many physical dimensions we have, we create a one big logical ring/direct(AllToAll) topology where all NPUs are connected and perfrom a one phase ring/direct algorithm.
+Hence the number of physical dimension should be equal to the number of logical dimensions.
+The only exceptions are oneRing/oneDirect where we assume no matter how many physical dimensions we have, we create a one big logical ring/direct(AllToAll) topology where all NPUs are connected and perfrom a one phase ring/direct algorithm.
 * **reduce-scatter-implementation:**: (Dimension0CollectiveAlg_Dimension1CollectiveAlg_...\_DimensionNCollectiveAlg)
 	* The same as "all-reduce-implementation:" but for reduce-scatter collective.